solventarchitect/MQTT_Sonoff/README.md

-# Wireless WiFi MQTT Doorbell Reed Switch Sensor and Sonoff SV
+# MQTT Sonoff Devices
+This code includes use cases for garage door openers, door snesors, and other Sonoff projects.
-A smart wireless mqtt doorbell from a cheap $4 door magnet from Amazon
+-> A smart wireless mqtt door sensor
+-> A smart garage

 ## Gear ##